SMI/dicompixelanon/doc/dicom_ocr.md

 To test one of the Ultrasound examples, output CSV to stdout, you should expect to see the three Ultrasound regions converted into four redaction rectangles, then the rectangles from the easyocr OCR.
+Note how each text string appears separately with its coordinates and then all of the text concatenated appears with a null rectangle.
 ```
 PYTHONPATH=../library/ ./dicom_ocr.py --rects --csv /dev/tty --use-ultrasound-regions ~/data/gdcm/gdcmData/gdcm-US-ALOKA-16.dcm
 gdcm-US-ALOKA-16.dcm,0,-1,ORIGINAL/PRIMARY/ABDOM/RAD/0001,SSD-4000,,ultrasoundregions,0,0,639,24,,,-1